toore/ImageEncoders/README.md

 # ImageEncoders

-Simple PNG and BMP encoder written in .NET Standard 1.4.
+Simple PNG and BMP encoders written in .NET Standard 1.4.

 ## PNG
 Supports RGB only.
 No compression.